Enhanced Linked Mode Creation Failed at "Starting Tagging Data import" Step

 Resolution

-To resolve the issue, update the category name on one of the vCenters to match the other exactly, including letter case.
-Follow the steps below:
+To resolve this issue, ensure that offline snapshots exist for all of the vCenter Servers, then update the category name in one of the vCenters to match the other exactly, including letter case, by taking the steps below:

-• Re-run the cmsso-util domain-repoint -m execute command to continue ELM creation.
+8. Re-run the cmsso-util domain-repoint -m execute command to continue ELM creation.
+If this fails, please restore snapshot of ALL linked vCenter instances before the domain repoint was ran.

 Once the names match exactly, vCenter will recognize the categories as the same and skip trying to recreate them, allowing the ELM creation to complete successfully.